couchbaselabs/kafka-example-filter/README.md

+# This repo is obsolete

+For a modern example of filtering with the Couchbase Kafka connector, please see the [custom extensions example project](https://github.com/couchbase/kafka-connect-couchbase/tree/master/examples/custom-extensions) in the [kafka-connect-couchbase](https://github.com/couchbase/kafka-connect-couchbase) repository.

+---

-# Field Filter for Couchbase Kafka Connector
+# Field Filter for Couchbase Kafka Connector 3.x

-This repository contains example of filtering class for [Couchbase Kafka Connector](github.com/couchbase/kafka-connect-couchbase).
+This repository contains example of filtering class for [Couchbase Kafka Connector](https://github.com/couchbase/kafka-connect-couchbase).

 ## Quickstart